-I’ve been a part of many Architecture-based discussions, reviews, and implementations, and have shipped many microservices’ based systems to the production.
+I’ve been a part of many architecture-based discussions, reviews, and implementations, and have shipped many systems based on microservices to production.
 I pretty much agree with the ‘Monolith first’ approach of Martin Fowler.
-However, I’ve seen many people go in the opposite direction and justifying the pre-mature optimization, which can lead to an unstable and chaotic system.
+However, I’ve seen many people go in the opposite direction and justifying the pre-mature optimization.
+This can lead to an unstable and chaotic system.

 It’s highly important to understand if you are building microservices just for the purpose of distributed transactions, you’re going to land onto great trouble.

 Let’s go by an example, in an e-commerce app this will be the order flow in a monolithic version

 In Microservice version, the same thing will be like this